SmartTokenLabs/TokenScript/doc/design_paper.md

 ![Purchase with a payment token and a shipping token.
 Notice that shipping token is supplied by the user, which we assume the user purchased in bulk before, in order to let market work to her advantage.](img/purchase-with-shipment-token.jpeg)

 This example can be further extended to solve complicated and innovative business cases.
 Suppose the purchase is not made with fiat currency but with American Express points.
-The iPhone purchase will be insured for screen damage, and as a result, the transaction will have a 4th insurance token as the output.
+The iPhone purchase will be insured for screen damage, and as a result, the transaction will also have an insurance token as the output.

 When the mobile phone is repaired for screen damage, an invoice is issued concerning the purchase record of the phone to prove it is the same phone purchased with the points, enabling the insurance to be paid on the spot.